D-Tsonev/SEI-Project-2/README.md

 ## General Approach & Planning

 We first had to choose an API we wanted to use.
-My partner and I realised we both have a passion for travelling and we love to explore different culture, so we decided to use the [Calendarific API](https://calendarific.com/).
+My partner and I realised we both have a passion for travelling and we love to explore different cultures, so we decided to use the [Calendarific API](https://calendarific.com/).

 <img src= './images/API.png'  />

 We spent a short time planning and once we had a clear idea we jumped straight into coding.
-Our first task was to ensure that we could get the Countries names to appear on our page.
+Our first task was to ensure that we could get the countries names to appear on our page.

 We created а function using Axios to fetch data from the API: